What is Manipulation?

 16-Manipulation of Facts:

-A manipulative person is someone who lies, makes excuses, blames others, or selectively shares information in order to achieve their goals and exclude other truths. they do this just to feel they are gaining power over you and demonstrating intellectual superiority.
+A manipulative person is someone who lies, makes excuses, blames others, or selectively shares information in order to achieve their goals and exclude other truths.
+They do this just to feel they are gaining power over you and demonstrating intellectual superiority.

 17-Constant Judging: